Sardi's

 Sardi's is a continental restaurant located at 234 West 44th Street, between Broadway and Eighth Avenue, in the Theater District of Manhattan, New York City.
 Sardi's opened at its current location on March 5, 1927.
 It is known for the caricatures of Broadway celebrities on its walls, of which there are over a thousand.

 Sardi's was founded by Vincent Sardi Sr. and his wife Jenny Pallera, who had previously operated a restaurant nearby between 1921 and 1926.
 To attract customers, Sardi Sr. hired Russian refugee Alex Gard to draw caricatures in exchange for free food.
 Even after Gard's death, Sardi's continued to commission caricatures.
 Following the death of Vincent Sardi Sr. in 1969, Sardi's started to decline in the 1980s, eventually being sold off in 1986.
 After closing temporarily in 1990, it reopened with new staff.

 The restaurant is today considered an institution in Broadway theatre.
 Over the years, the restaurant became known as a pre- and post-theater hangout, as well as a location for opening night parties, and was where the idea of the Tony Award was devised.

+History

 Creation and early years

 Melchiorre Pio Vincenzo "Vincent" Sardi Sr. (born in San Marzano Oliveto, Italy, on December 23, 1885; died November 19, 1969) and his wife Eugenia ("Jenny") Pallera (born in Castell'Alfero, Italy, on July 14, 1889; died November 17, 1978) opened their first eatery, The Little Restaurant, in the basement of 246 West 44th Street in 1921.
-When that building was slated for demolition in 1926 to make way for the St. James Theatre, Sardi and Pallera accepted an offer from the theater magnates, the Shubert brothers, to relocate to a new building the brothers were erecting down the block.
+When that building was slated for demolition in 1926 to make way for the St. James Theatre, Sardi and Pallera accepted an offer from the Shubert brothers theatrical family to relocate to a new building the brothers were erecting down the block.
 The new restaurant, Sardi's, opened March 5, 1927.